 Rapid decline in safe haven bond yields

-Since QuotedData last published, there has been a marked decline in safe haven bond yields.
-As QuotedData has frequently highlighted, Seneca IM does not consider government bonds to be a safe haven.
+Since we last published, there has been a marked decline in safe haven bond yields.
+As we have frequently explained, Seneca IM does not consider government bonds to be a safe haven.
 They say that these are expensive (low real yields in the US, and negative real yields in other developed markets) and there is the prospect that inflation could rise off its very low base (headline inflation is low but core inflation is quite strong in his view).
-The possibility of stagflation (an environment of both rising inflation and falling growth), in his view, is real.
-Furthermore, while the yield curve in the US is inverted (see Figure 1), which is a strong leading indicator of an approaching recession, Seneca IM says short-term rates need to be higher than long-term rates for a while before it can be taken as a signal of an imminent recession, and this has not yet happened.
+The possibility of stagflation, in his view, is real.
+Furthermore, while the yield curve in the US is inverted (see Figure 1), which is a strong leading indicator of an approaching recession, Seneca IM says that a sustained move into inversion is required to signal an imminent recession, and this has not yet happened.
 Pricing in equity markets does not appear to be discounting an imminent recession and Peter says that this is often the case at this stage of the cycle.

 Cycle end may be closer than previously thought

 Peter says that the recent rapid fall in bond yields was a surprise.
-He had anticipated having the opportunity to buy them for the portfolio (he had expected the real yields on treasuries to rise to around 2%, with positive real yields in other markets) but now thinks that in the current cycle, peak real interest rates may be lower than in previous cycles, reflecting structural deflationary pressures (pressures on prices to fall, such as weak demand and automation).
+He had anticipated having the opportunity to buy them for the portfolio (he had expected the real yields on treasuries to rise to around 2%, with positive real yields in other markets) but now thinks that in the current cycle, peak real interest rates may be lower than in previous cycles, reflecting structural deflationary pressures.
 On this basis, Peter thinks that we may be closer to the end of the cycle than has previously been thought.
 Some commentators have raised the prospect of stagflation in the developed world.
 Peter acknowledges that this is a possibility, but does not think it is the most likely scenario.

 Safety in gold

-Given the challenges, SIGT’s managers have been looking for exposures that will offer its portfolio some protection against the inflationary stimulus that you would expect central bankers to undertake during a recession.
+Given the challenges, SIGT’s managers have been looking for exposures that will offer its portfolio some protection against the currency-debasing stimulus that you would expect central bankers to undertake in a recessionary environment.
 As a result, they have made two allocations to gold:

 - A physical gold ETF; and